Ranch Hand Truck Accessories: Products

 Some significant differences in the product were developed.
 Instead of painting products, a new super polyester baked finish was developed.
-Also, expanded metal, commonly used as the mesh for BBQ grills was replaced with a higher quality custom punched insert which is custom made to match the make and the model of the vehicle.
+Expanded metal, commonly used as the mesh for barbecue grills, was replaced with a higher quality custom punched insert, which is custom made to match the make and the model of the vehicle.
 Their products are also fully welded and mount directly to the vehicle frame.
-One of the more unique features they have is the use of custom punched grille inserts to match the make and model of the vehicle the grille is being mounted on.
+They also use custom punched grille inserts to match the make and model of the vehicle the grille is being mounted on.

-They also produce various fleet products targeting emergency vehicles including patrol cars and fire & rescue vehicles.
+The company also produces various fleet products targeting emergency vehicles, including police patrol cars and fire & rescue vehicles.
 In June 2010, they released a niche market product called the Wind Bed for wind farm maintenance crews.